SGG-Modding/Hades2ModTemplate/README.md

 ### Dry-run

 - If you leave the version input blank, the workflow will do a dry-run.
-- In this mode, a Thunderstore mod package is immediately built of the current state of the chosen branch, and uploaded to the workflow run as an artifact.
+- In this mode, a Thunderstore mod package is immediately built off the current state of the chosen branch, and uploaded to the workflow run as an artifact.
   - The changelog is not rotated, no tagging happens, no GitHub release is made, no publishing to the Thunderstore.
 - This can be used to inspect the Thunderstore package without publishing (e.g. if you are making changes to `thunderstore.toml`).